 To keep expense down, and knowing how rough and dirty trains are, I elected to buy a used 70L pack on Craig’s list.
 I ordered a self inflating pad, which I ruined on my first hop, and a mummy type sleeping bag good for Spring, Summer or Fall, but not totally suitable for real Winter.
 The tent is a really slick one man tent.

 I had researched a potential catch out spot via Google Maps in satellite view.
-My target was the BNSF mainline to the Pacific Northwest.
-So off I went to La Crosse, WI via bus, because there aren’t any mainline railroads in Madison.
-I knew that BNSF intermodal trains changed crews in La Crosse so, not only would they stop at the diamond the CP (Canadian Pacific) controls, but they’d also change crew there.
+Since my ultimate goal was to ride the BNSF mainline through Glacier National Park the best place to catch out was probably La Crosse.
+So off I went to La Crosse via bus, because there aren’t any mainline railroads in Madison to catch out on.
+I knew that BNSF intermodal trains changed crews in La Crosse so, not only would they probably stop for the diamond the CP (Canadian Pacific) controls, but they’d also change crews there.
 That would give me a decent ten minute window to make the connection.

 The best laid plans….
 What could go wrong?